-Clearing around homesteads and small pasture operations on the Reservation during the 1800's influences the experience of the landscape today. combination of ancient and second growth trees occurs on the Reservation but are difficult to distinguish (Foster 2017).
-Timberremoval evident is in woodland habitats through historic maps (Figure 5), aerial photos (Figure 6) and multi-trunk trees
+Clearing around homesteads and small pasture operations on the Reservation during the mid-1800's influences the experience of the landscape today.
+A combination of ancient and second growth trees occurs on the Reservation but are difficult to distinguish (Foster 2017).
+Timber-removal is evident in the woodland habitats through historic maps (Figure 5), aerial photos (Figure 6) and multi-trunk trees (Figures 7A, B).
+The Whiting